reelyactive/barnacles/README.md

 ### POST /events

-Create one or more events.
+Create an event.
 Each event includes a tiraid and an event type, the latter being one of the following:
 - appearance
 - displacement
 - disappearance (ignored)
 - keep-alive

-An array of events would be created with a POST /events including JSON such as the following (tiraids omitted for clarity):

-    {
-      "events": [
-        { "event": "appearance", "tiraid": { ... } },
-        { "event": "displacement", "tiraid": { ... } },
-        { "event": "keep-alive", "tiraid": { ... } }
-      ]
-    }

-For instance, if the first event listed above were an _appearance_ of transmitting device id _2c0ffeeb4bed_ on receiving device id _001bc50940810000_, the JSON would be as follows:
+For instance, if the event is an _appearance_ of transmitting device id _2c0ffeeb4bed_ on receiving device id _001bc50940810000_, the JSON would be as follows:

     {
       "event": "appearance",